Optimizing Quantum Annealing Schedules with Monte Carlo Tree Search enhanced with neural networks: Quantum Annealing and 3-SAT problem

 The process of tuning the Hamiltonian has to be implemented slowly in comparison to the time scale set by the minimal spectral gap of \(H(s)\) along the annealing path.
 Clearly, the time required to complete an AQC calculation depends crucially on the spectral gap of $H(s)$.
 In reality, it is often necessary to finish the calculation within a finite duration $T$ due to various reasons such as expected quantum speedup and minimization of noise-induced errors.
 This time constraint (on annealing) may violate the adiabatic evolution strictly required by AQC.
 Nevertheless, one can still run a quantum annealer with some schedule $s(t)$, hoping to reach the ground state of $H_{final}$ with high probability.
 We note this task of optimizing the schedule $s(t)$ may be framed as an optimal control problem aiming to minimize the energy as the cost function,

 where $\{s(t):t\in [0,T]\}$ governs the state evolution $\{|\psi(t)\rangle: t\in [0,T]\}$ through Schrodinger Equation\(\quad \frac{\partial}{\partial t}|\psi(t)\rangle=- i H(s(t))|\psi(t)\rangle\), with the starting state $|\psi(0)\rangle$, the ground state of $H_{init}$.
-We remark that the adiabaticity along the annealing path is not directly encoded as an ingredient of the cost function, which only depends on the expected energy of the final state, $\ket{\psi(T)}$.
+We remark that the adiabaticity along the annealing path is not directly reflected or assumed in the cost function, which only depends on the expected energy of the final state, $\ket{\psi(T)}$.
 By solving the optimal control problem above, it is likely that an optimal solution would entail a wave function $\ket{\psi(t)}$ that significantly deviates from the instantaneous ground state along a portion of the annealing path.
 Usually, guided by the adiabatic theorem, it is desirable to follow the adiabatic trajectories to prepare the ground state of $H_{final}$.
 Yet, it has been recently pointed out that arbitrarily long annealing time does not strictly translate into high success probability for certain problems.
-Quantum annealers, operated under a shorter duration $T$, may invoke diabatic transitions and yield better performances\cite{karanikolas2018improved}, as has been observed in D-Wave experiments\cite{king2019jp}.
-With the hybrid quantum-classical framework discussed in this work, it will be even easier to explore different viable strategies, adiabatic or not, for a given problem and annealing duration $T$.
+Quantum annealers, operated under a finite duration $T$, may invoke diabatic transitions and yield better performances \cite{karanikolas2018improved} as observed in D-Wave experiments \cite{king2019jp}.

-To the end of determining $s(t)$, we decompose \(s(t)\) in the frequency domain via Fourier series expansion around the linear schedule \(s(t)=t/T\):